+CASE 39

 Except when it receives a report of a breach of a class rule or of rule 43 from an equipment inspector or a measurer for an event, a race committee is not required to protest a boat.
+The primary responsibility for enforcing the rules lies with the competitors.

+CASE 44

+A boat may not protest a race committee for breaking a rule.
+However, she may request redress, and is entitled to it when she establishes that, through no fault of her own, an improper action or omission of the race committee made her score significantly worse.

+CASE 57

-The primary responsibility for enforcing the rules lies with the competitor.
-CASE 57 The race committee is required to protest only as a result of a report received from an equipment inspector or a measurer appointed for an event.
+The race committee is required to protest only as a result of a report received from an equipment inspector or a measurer appointed for an event.
 When a current, properly authenticated certificate has been presented in good faith by an owner who has complied with the requirements of rule 78.1, the final results of a race or series must stand, even though the certificate is later withdrawn.

+CASE 80

-CASE 80 A hearing of a protest or a request for redress must be limited to the alleged incident, action or omission.
+A hearing of a protest or a request for redress must be limited to the alleged incident, action or omission.
 Although a boat may be scored DNF if she does not finish according to that term's definition, she may not be scored DNF for failing to sail the course correctly.

+CASE 130

+A person appointed to serve as an equipment inspector or event measurer is a member of the race committee only if appointed by that committee.
+Such a person must always make a report when one is required by rule 43.1(c) or rule 78.3.
+He may protest a boat under rule 60.2's last sentence only if the race committee delegates the responsibility for such protests to him.

+CASE 131

+When a boat breaks rule 78.2, the race committee cannot disqualify her without a protest.

-Rule 61.1, Protest Requirements: Informing the Protestee CASE 19 An interpretation of the term 'damage'.
+Rule 61.1, Protest Requirements: Informing the Protestee

+CASE 19

+Interpretation of the term 'damage'.